Release Notes

 Active now for all HR Blizz users – no configuration required.
 The new format applies to integration-triggered changes from this release onwards.24.
 April, 2026

-HR Blizz Payroll admin console Employee self service Improvements New Feature
+Employee self service Payroll admin console HR Blizz Improvements New Feature

 The problem it solves: Adjusting a leave balance used to mean changing one number.
 It worked – but it left no trace of why.
 Was that +5 days a correction to an entitlement?
 A reversed taken day?
 A carry-forward update?
 The record gave no answer.
 For HR teams handling audits, disputes, or staff handovers, that opacity created real risk.